humanitec-architecture/example-library/resource-graph-patterns/config-pattern/README.md

 This example is made up of:

 * A single `s3` resource definition.
-(Implemented using the echo driver for simplicity for this example)
+(Implemented using the [Echo driver](https://developer.humanitec.com/integration-and-extensions/drivers/generic-drivers/echo/) for simplicity for this example)
 * A `config` resource that provides default configuration as specified by the platform team.
 * A `config` resource that can be used by developers to override some configuration values.